 Greetings and thanks to followers and/or supporters of this blog.
 Some of you might have noticed the lack of new posts for the past six or more months, and wondered if I had grown disinterested in the issues addressed herein …

 Well, let’s flash back to December 2017.
 Imagine yours truly and family sitting in a Ford Mustang convertible parked on the side of the road in California.
-Though it was winter we had the top down and so we pulled over to put some more warm clothing on.
+Though it was winter we had the top down and had pulled over to put some more warm clothing on.

 Sounds pretty cool huh?

-Anyway everyone survived, and luckily I was the only member of our family to be seriously hurt.
+Anyway everyone survived, and luckily I was the only member of our family to receive more than cuts and bruises.
 So it would seem that god kept me alive to continue this blog.
 Either that or I was just lucky.
 But that doesn’t sound as profound so I’ll go with the former.